ELEVATE-Project/documents/src/docusaurus/docs/faq.md

 <details>
 <summary>What is the duration of each mentoring session?</summary>

-The minimum duration a session should be 30 minutes.
+The minimum duration of a session should be 30 minutes.

 To learn more, see [Setting up a Session](setting-up-a-mentored-session.md).
 </details>